alexisvvega/cse15l-lab-reports/Week1.md

 ![Image](Trying.png)

-The ls command shows you what is inside the directory.
+The ls command shows you what is inside the directory, the pwd command prints out the working directory and the cat command concatenates the text from the file.
+The different commands you try will produce different outcomes.
+So try a bunch and see what happens!